Learning Over Dirty Data with Minimal Repairs: Introduction

 \section{Introduction}

-The performance of a machine learning (ML) model heavily depends on the quality of its training data.
-In real-world data, a major data quality issue is missing data, i.e., incomplete data.
-There are two prevalent approaches to address missing values in training data.
-The first approach involves deleting the data points or features with missing data.
+The performance of an ML model is highly dependent on the quality of its training data.
+In real-world data, a major data quality issue is missing or incomplete data \cite{Emmanuel21,10.1145/3035918.3054775,krishnan2016activeclean,10.1145/2882903.2912574,10.1145/3447548.3470817}.
+There are two common approaches to address missing values in training data.
+The first approach involves deleting samples with missing values.
 However, this method can lead to the loss of important information and introduce bias \cite{van2018flexible}.
+Another popular approach is data repair or imputation, in which end-users or ML practitioners impute missing values with the correct ones \cite{andridge2010review,farhangfar2008impact,NEURIPS2021_5fe8fdc7,little2002statistical,smieja2018processing,pelckmans2005handling,whang2023data,williams2005incomplete}.
+Accurate repair is often challenging and expensive as it usually requires extensive collaboration with expensive domain experts.
+It usually must be repeated whenever the dataset evolves.